ftrackhq/ftrack-connect-maya-publish/doc/usage.rst

 Selecting what to type of content to publish
 ============================================

-To select what to publish you can click on :guilabel:`ftrack new` and a window showing the possible actions will appear.
+Select publish from the :guilabel:`ftrack new` menu and a window showing the possible actions will appear.

 Actions
 -------